 And be sure to offer the recipe to everyone so they won’t have to spend half their life searching for it like I did!

 And be sure to check out all my drinks here!

 - 4 very ripe bananas (with brown spots on the outside, but not mushy on the inside)

 - 6 cups pineapple juice

-- 2 12 oz. cans orange juice concentrate, thawed
+- 2 (12 ounce) cans orange juice concentrate, thawed

-- 6 liters ginger ale or lemon-lime soda
+- 6 liters Sprite, 7-Up, Ginger Ale, or other lemon-lime soda